 There are many potentially vulnerable groups working in the tourism industry whose human rights require special protection (e.g., women, migrant workers or indigenous peoples).
 For example, the percentage of female workers in tourism is 54% (on average almost twice as high as in other sectors).
 Including the informal sector in countries of the global south, up to 75% of the workers are female – with a rising trend.
 In this respect, improved working conditions and living wages for women in particular must be prioritized as part of tourism companies’ human rights due diligence.

-The aim of the tourism companies DER Touristik, FTI Group, TUI Group, TUI Cruises, Booking.com, Gebeco, Chamäleon, Studiosus Reisen, Hauser Exkursionen and FairAway Travel involved in the project is to ensure broad acceptance and use of these training courses.
-For this reason, the training courses developed should be tested in advance for practical applicability and further developed together with the partners in the destinations.
-They are supported by the Association for Sustainable Tourism forum anders reisen, the German Travel Association (DRV) and ECPAT Germany, the working group for the protection of children from sexual exploitation.
+The aim of the tourism companies DERTOUR Group, TUI Group, TUI Cruises, Booking.com, Gebeco, Chamäleon, Studiosus Reisen, Hauser Exkursionen and FairAway Travel involved in the project was to ensure broad acceptance and use of these training courses.
+For this reason, the training courses developed was tested in advance for practical applicability and further developed together with the partners in the destinations.

 Together with our members, we at Futouris develop innovative projects and implement them in practice.
 Our projects are as diverse as our members.
 Our common goal: to preserve travel destinations and make the industry fit for the future.